Jehovah-s-Witnesses/js-basic-typescript-projects-add-typescript-to-fastify-api/README.md

 Or just click on the stop button in the GUI interface of docker desktop

 ## Task.
-Need rewrite to typescript all files from server.js
+Need rewrite to typescript all files from server.ts
 All installed, need just to rewrite